-More details about these benefits are provided in the settlement agreement which is available by calling 1-866-879-4913, or going to www.residentialschoolsettlement.ca.
+More details about these benefits are provided in the settlement agreement which is available by calling 1-866-879-4913, or going to www.residentialschoolsettlement.ca

-TOUR OPTIONS NOW!
-REQUEST A CLAIM FORM If you are a former student and want a payment from the settlement, and you never want to sue the Government of Canada or the Churches on your own, do not opt out; instead, call now to register and a claim form will be mailed to you after Month 00, 2007.
-When it arrives, fill it out and return it REMOVE YOURSELF (OFT OUT) If you don't want a payment, or you think you can get more money than the settlement provides by suing the Government or the Churches on your own, then you must opt out by submitting an Opt Out Form postmarked by Month 00, 2007 .
-Do Nothing Get no payment.
+Yeer Organis Now is a second of the second o REQUEST A CLAIM FORM If you are a former student and want a payment from the settlement, and you never want to sue the Government of Canada or the Churches on your own, do not opt out; instead, call now to register and a claim form will be mailed to you after Month 00, 2007.
+When it arrives, fill it out and return it REMOVE YOURSELF If you don't want a payment, or you think you can get more money than the settlement provides by suing the Government or the Churches on your own, then you must opt out by submitting an Opt Out Form postmarked by Month 00, 2007 .
+DO NOTHING Get no payment.
 Give up rights to sue.